 There is nothing like a picnic on the beach overlooking the Salish Sea with only Orca whales and Bald Eagles watching.
 San Juan Island’s astonishing beauty offers breathtaking places to stop and have a snack.
-Let me share my favorite picnic spots with you, along with some tips on what to bring and where to get it.
+Let us share our favorite picnic spots with you, along with some tips on what to bring and where to get it.

-Friday Harbor’s Saturday Farmer’s Market is a haven for putting a picnic together.
+Friday Harbor’s Saturday Farmer's Market is a haven for putting a picnic together.
 Choose from freshly baked breads and (savory and sweet) pastries, pizza, raw oysters, smoked salmon, cheeses and fruits.
-Or step across the street to San Juan Bistro and get cheeses, charcuterie and a lovely bottle of wine from right here or around the world.
-A few houses down you’ll find Cynthia’s Bistro, an adorable bistro offering fresh, healthy, made from scratch fare--sandwiches, wraps, to-die-for pastries, espresso drinks and wine.
+Or head to the Food Coop for healthy, island-made goods.
 Make sure you have the tools you need - bottle opener, knife, cups - and the smears you crave - mustard, Tabasco, fresh lemon, bring a blanket and off you go!

 Close to home – Jackson’s Beach

 Jackson’s Beach, a calm driftwood beach with picnic benches and barbecues, is exactly one mile from the Bird Rock Hotel.
 There is a volleyball court and an old salmon cannery on a spit.
 This is the perfect outing for you and our complimentary beach cruiser bikes.